-Following MIT's violation of free speech in the fall 2021 Dorian Abbot affair, MIT President L. Rafael Reif commissioned the launch of an Ad Hoc Working Group on Free Expression to amend MIT's policies on free expression and open inquiry.
+Following MIT's institutional violation of free speech in the fall 2021 Dorian Abbot affair, MIT President L. Rafael Reif commissioned the launch of an Ad Hoc Working Group on Free Expression to define MIT's policies on free expression and open inquiry.
 The group drafted a statement of principles on free expression, which was part of a comprehensive report drafted on June 24, 2022 and released publicly on September 1, 2022 covering MIT's institutional policies and the importance of free speech to all people, especially the historically downtrodden and the current heterodox.

-The Statement, adopted officially by the MIT faculty in late 2022, is often compared to similar principles of other universities, most notably the famous Chicago Principles from the University of Chicago.
+The Statement, adopted officially by the MIT faculty in late 2022, is often compared to similar free speech principles of other universities, most notably the famous Chicago Principles from the University of Chicago.
 It argues that ideas and their speakers, even if said to be offensive or harmful by some, have a right to be heard, as do criticisms and peaceful protests against such ideas.

 MFSA compared the MIT Statement to the Chicago Principles, analyzing their differences and recommending amendments to certain parts of the MIT Statement.